Protect Your Home with These Holiday & Winter Fire Safety Tips

 - Move all electrical cords from appliances away from areas children can reach.

 - Keep matches and lighters in high or locked cabinets.
+(Consider switching to a rechargeable lighter, which uses a tiny electrical arc instead of a flame.)

 - Learn what to do when someone is choking.